aaguiare/ih_datamadpt0923_project_m1/read me.md

 🥤**Usage**

-At the execution of pipeline with main.py, the user must input through argparse the service that he is interested in ('bicimad or bicipark, as "-p" or "--service") and the place of interest where he is situated (as -t or "--title"), to give the nearest station to him, as well as total distance, a visual map with the position of both points and specific csv.
+At the execution of pipeline with main.py, the user must input through argparse the service that he is interested in ('bicimad or bicipark, as "-p" or "--service") and the place of interest where he is situated (as -t or "--title"), to give the nearest station to him, as well as total distance, a visual map with the position of both points and specific CSV.

 Additionally, the user can define the location "All" which will create a CSV with the list of places of interest with the nearest stations from the services of choice and the distance, as well as a visual map including all the places of interest in Madrid with all the existing stations.